- Partner Universities & SIM GE

-“My experience at SIM Students Toastmasters Club was fruitful and I benefited greatly.
+“My experience at SIM Students Toastmasters Club was fruitful and I benefited greatly from it.
 Firstly, I overcame my fear of public speaking and even hosted public events.
-Secondly, I met friends who were motivated and driven; they spurred me to be a better person.
+Secondly, I met friends who were motivated and driven; they spurred me on to become a better person.
 What is special about the club is that it is a giving community.
 We grow together, academically, personally and professionally; we help each other achieve our goals and share what we learn amongst our peers.
-These positive traits are passed down from one badge of students to another,” said Cerine.
+These positive traits are passed down from one batch of students to another,” said Cerine.

-As she reflects on her time in SIM GE, Cerine believes that her journey in SIM GE has been rewarding.
+As she reflects on her time in SIM GE, Cerine believes that her journey here has been rewarding.
 “SIM GE is a place filled with opportunities to learn and grow.
 I am fortunate to have people around me who are encouraging and helpful; they have made me a better person,” she said

 Posted online, 30 December 2016